bfrg/vim-qf-diagnostics/README.md

 nmap gH <plug>(qf-diagnostics-popup-loclist)
 ```

-### Sign and text highlighting
+### Signs and text highlightings

-The diagnostics from the quickfix and location list can be highlighted in the
+The items in the quickfix and location list can be highlighted in the sign
-sign column and in the buffer directly.
-Both highlightings are optional and can
+column and in the buffer directly.
+Both highlightings are optional and can be
-be individually configured in [`g:qfdiagnostics`](#configuration).
-By default,
+individually configured in [`g:qfdiagnostics`](#configuration).
+By default, only
-only signs are placed.
+signs are placed.

 | Command                 | Description                                                                          |
 | ----------------------- | ------------------------------------------------------------------------------------ |